KARNATISAITHARUN/documentation/policies/custom-policy.md

 `<path-to-policy-file>`.
 The name and location for the new Policy.

-If successful, the command returns the full name under which the Policy is available, made up of the organization ID from which the Policy was submitted and tag, for example `ebad68cf-b1bf-4b00-b524-8d41c6b4ff7e/myNewDictionary:latest`.
+If successful, the command returns the full name of the Policy, made up of the organization ID from which the Policy was submitted and tag, for example `ebad68cf-b1bf-4b00-b524-8d41c6b4ff7e/myNewDictionary:latest`.

 Check that the new Policy is present in the repository by running the command